Communities

 samcarter‭ wrote 3 months ago

-Andreas lost his angel wings‭ Do you make use of any other special features of the smart screen?
+Andreas witnessed the end of the world today‭ Do you make use of any other special features of the smart screen?
 Otherwise selling it second hand and buying another monitor with the proceeds of the sale might be a viable solution.

 It was on sale, and effectively the cheapest 4K monitor I was able to get.
 I had a budget, and this was the only viable monitor within that budget.
 Replacing it with another monitor would therefore not be an option.
 My eyes were getting seriously worn out due to a 17" 1920x1080 screen.
 Even with 2K, a 28" would have a lower pixel density.
 I view them at very similar distances.